Caltech-IPAC/hiresprv/sphinx/index.rst

 * The echelle and cross disperser angles must be set at specific angles as part of the :ref:`afternoon setup <alignment>` and must not be changed during the night.
 * A minimum of three PRV observations with the iodine cell inserted on a given target are required before any PRVs will be produced.
 * The minimum signal-to-noise ratio per pixel for each iodine-in RV observation must be at least 70 with the optimal SNR being 200.
+* Login and check the user workspace for existing observations of your target and be sure to schedule your observations using exactly the same target name.
-* One high SNR (at least 100 per pixel) :ref:`template observation <template>` of the target without the iodine cell must be collected before any PRVs can be measured.
+* One high SNR (at least 100 per pixel) :ref:`template observation <template>` of the target without the iodine cell must be collected before any PRVs can be measured (an approptiate template for your target may already exist in your user workspace).
 * High SNR observations of B stars should be the first and last observations of the night
 * The optimal SNR for the iodine-out template is 2x the typical iodine-in observation.
 * Each iodine-out template observation must be bracketed by 2-5 exposures of :ref:`bright, rapidly-rotating stars <bstars>` with the iodine cell in for calibration.